 SHUT THE SASH CHALLENGE: 6-Week Energy Reduction Event

-The Shut the Sash Challenge is a six-week competition + spirit challenge that aims to encourage lab users to reduce energy through one simple action—closing laboratory fume hoods.
-This year, undergraduate labs in the Science Building will be taking part in the October – November 2023 event.
+The Shut the Sash Challenge is a six-week competition + spirit challenge that aims to encourage lab users to reduce energy through one simple action—closing laboratory fume hood sashes.
+This year research and undergraduate labs in the Science, EME and Fipke buildings will be taking part in the October – November 2024 event.